 The species really matters!

-Look at the photo at the top of this post – it shows the difference between common comfrey and Russian comfrey.
-Here in Scotland, common comfrey is predominantly cream flowered which helps with identification but in other areas both have pink-purple flowers and greater car is needed in identification, especially as they do cross-breed.
-As you’ve read, it is critically important to specify the comfrey species.
+Look at the photo at the top of this post – it shows the difference between tuberous comfrey and Russian comfrey.
+Here in Scotland, tuberous comfrey always has cream flowers.

 “The first Canadian action was taken in 1982, when the Health Protection Branch of Health and Welfare Canada introduced an amendment to Canada’s Food and Drug Regulations which prohibits the sale, for medicinal purposes, of any products containing echimidine (Canada Gazette, 30 March 1988).

 Echimidine, considered to be the most toxic of comfrey PAs (Brauchli-Theotokis 1987), is not found in common comfrey (Symphytum officinale L.).
 However, it is present in prickly comfrey (S. asperum Lepechin) and its hybrids with S. officinale (Huizing, Gadella, and Kliphuis 1982), including Russian comfrey (S. x uplandicum Nyman), which is the most commonly encountered commercial comfrey in Britain (Clapham, Tutin and Warburg 1962) due to its popularity as a garden fertiliser especially the strain called Bocking.

-The intent of this legislation is to have more careful attention paid to identification of botanical species by the herbal industry, and to alert the Canadian public to the potential danger of PA consumption.
+The intent of the Canadian legislation is to have more careful attention paid to identification of botanical species by the herbal industry, and to alert the Canadian public to the potential danger of PA consumption.
 There was no intent to underestimate the relative potential danger of echimidine-free S. officinale.
-Both root and leaf of Symphytum officinale have been shown to be carcinogenic in rats (Hirono et al. 1978), though here again there is species confusion because the authors equate common comfrey and Russian comfrey!”
+Both root and leaf of Symphytum officinale have been shown to be carcinogenic in rats (Hirono et al. 1978), though again in this paper there is species confusion because the authors equate common comfrey and Russian comfrey!”

 Animal testing – is it like for like?

 Apart from the species mix up, these theoretical dangers quoted above in Hirono et al. 1978 are not without controversy.
 Dangerous actions are sometimes attributed to herbs because of in vitro or animal studies.
-And yet many papers which demonstrate that in vitro or animal actions cannot always be replicated in vivo.
+And yet many papers that demonstrate actions in vitro or in animals cannot always be replicated in vivo – i.e. in humans.
 Animals and humans are not the same.
-In the Hirono study, the researchers found that forcing baby rats to eat huge quantities of ground comfrey leaves and roots did them no good at all – especially the 2 week old baby rats.
+In the Hirono study, the researchers found that forcing rats to eat huge quantities of ground comfrey leaves and roots did them no good at all – especially the 2 week old baby rats.
 Of note, out of 28 rats fed 8% of diet as dry weight comfrey, one showed a liver tumour at 600 days (a long life for a rat!).
-The average adult human would need to ingest 20,000 comfrey leaves to produce a comparative dose.
+The average adult human would probably need to ingest 20,000 comfrey leaves to produce a comparative dose.
 Assuming 3 dried leaves of comfrey per cup of leaf tea, this equates to drinking 6,666 cups of tea.
 If you drank a cup of comfrey leaf tea every single day, it would take you over 18 years to reach this level of consumption!

 “Health and Welfare Canada has for many years refused to register comfrey root products for any medicinal application, in recognition of the much greater risk presented by root material as compared to leaf.
 Comfrey root has been consistently observed to contain roughly ten times the concentration of PA found in leaves (Mattocks 1986, Roitman 1981).
 Manufacturers have been advised that the inclusion of comfrey root in herbal preparations is no longer acceptable.”
 Again, this refers to the root not the leaf.